Flux and Chemicals

 Synthetic fluxes

 There isn’t any resin.
 These flux are made with some organic or carboxylic.
-They are obtained by organic synthesis.
+They are obtained

 Water-soluble fluxes